Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

-\paragraph{Generation} Next, we need encode the activation value after ReLU linearity in the teneration phase.
+\paragraph{Generation} Next, we encode the activation values after the ReLU operation during the generation phase.
 During this phase, the neuron acts as a

 where $\Theta$ is the Heaviside step function. $S_t\in \{0,1\}$ represents the spike emitted at time step $t$ ($K\le t < 2K$).
-At $t=K-1$, the final spike train is calculated using \cref{init:V_-1} and its binary value is assigned to $V_{K-1}$.
+At $t=K-1$, the final spike train is computed, and its corresponding binary value is assigned to $V_{K-1}$ according to \cref{init:V_-1}.
 After a spike is emitted, the value corresponding to $V_t$ is subtracted.
-Note that the $\Theta$ function ensures that $S_t$ is a non-negative value, which is the same as the ReLU, where the negative value is clamped to zero.
+Note that the $\Theta$ function ensures that $S_t$ is a non-negative value, where the negative value is clamped to zero.
+During the firing phase, to properly use the $\Theta$ function, we treat the membrane potential as an unsigned integer.
 The multiplier of $2^{2K-t-1}$ ensures that the spike timing corresponds to the binary position of each bit.